 als Salomonis Seide.

-The trees stand full of foliage, / the realm of earth has decked its dust / with a green dress; / daffodil and tulip, / these wear their clothes more beautifully / than Solomon his silk.
+The trees stand full of leaf / the earthen realm has decked its dust / with a green dress; / daffodil and tulip, / these put on their clothes more beautifully / than Solomon his silk.

 Die Lerche schwingt sich in die Luft,